Kiffhost/exalted-scripture-understanding/Exalted-Specific Rules/Lunar/Shapeshifting.md

 Note that some Lunar [[Charms]] refine or expand on the default shapeshifting powers presented here.

+# The Spirit Shape
+A Lunar’s spirit shape emerges as she Exalts, an animal form that’s as much her true self as her human form.
+A Lunar doesn’t choose what animal her spirit shape is, but it’s always one that holds deep personal or cultural meaning for her, an avatar and embodiment of all she is.
+A wandering sell-sword who trusts no one to fight at her side discovers the tiger as her spirit shape, seeing herself embodied in the solitary hunter’s power and ferocity.
+A shaman takes on the skin of a raiton, an animal revered by his clan as a messenger from the spirit world.
+A struggling merchant finds himself reflected in the scorpion, small enough to be underestimated, yet deadly.
+The Lunar may not understand why her spirit shape is what it is at first.
+But as she learns more of herself, her understanding of the reason for her spirit shape grows.
 # Animal Shapes

 The Lunar’s [[Essence]], [[Willpower]], base [[Initiative]], health levels, Attributes, Abilities, specialties, [[Resolve]], and [[Guile]] are unaffected.